Alpha Kappa Alpha Sorority, Incorporated® Sigma Lambda Omega Chapter

 COPYRIGHT

-Copyright 2020 Alpha Kappa Alpha Sorority, Inc., Sigma Lambda Omega Chapter.
+Copyright 2025 Alpha Kappa Alpha Sorority, Incorporated®, Sigma Lambda Omega Chapter.
 All rights are reserved.
 This site may best be viewed in Firefox, Chrome or Safari

 PRIVACY POLICY